Lawyer Login [Top Right Link of the Bar Website]

 Be familiar with the Rules and Regulations governing the profession.
 Failure to adhere to the Rules will result in disciplinary action.

-Free confidential risk management advice for new and seasoned Virginia lawyers with concerns or questions about the day-to-day practice of law, ranging from office sharing to appellate issues and everything in between.
+Free confidential risk management advice for new and seasoned Virginia lawyers with concerns or questions about the day-to-day practice of law, ranging from office sharing to appellate issues to malpractice claims, and everything in between.

 Mediation and/or arbitration services are available to assist attorneys